kubespace-io/napptive-applications/README.md

 To deploy the components of this repository you will need an account on the [Napptive platform](https://napptive.com/).
 You can deploy the applications, configured in this repository, directly from the platform catalog.

+## Limitations

+Please note all of the following:

+Initially the application deployment configurations listed in this repository for the Napptive platform are designed exclusively for test environments.
+Eventually configurations for data persistence have been added in some applications.

+Please note that if you use these applications for production environments, you are solely responsible in case of data loss.
+Always use data persistence, modify the resource limit of the preconfigured applications according to your needs.

+At the moment none of the applications are configured to scale in high demand environments.

 ## References
 * https://docs.napptive.com/
 * https://docs.napptive.com/Catalog.html/